 Do I need to run a node to use Lightning?

 No. Custodial Lightning wallets like Wallet of Satoshi or Strike handle all the channel management for you.
-You download an app, fund it with bitcoin, and you can send and receive Lightning payments immediately.
-The tradeoff is that you're trusting the service with your funds, the same way you trust a bank.
-For small day-to-day amounts, most people find this acceptable.
-For larger holdings, self-custody is worth learning.
+You download an app, fund it with bitcoin, and start sending and receiving Lightning payments right away.
+The tradeoff: you're trusting the service with your funds, the same way you trust a bank.
+For small daily amounts, that's usually fine.
+For larger holdings, look into self-custody.

 What's the maximum payment size on Lightning?

-In practice, Lightning is best suited for smaller payments: from fractions of a cent up to a few thousand dollars.
-Very large payments are possible but require significant channel liquidity and can struggle with routing.
-Large bitcoin transfers are still generally handled on-chain, where fees are a tiny percentage of a multi-bitcoin transaction rather than the whole economics of a coffee purchase.
+Lightning works best for smaller payments, from fractions of a cent up to a few thousand dollars.
+Very large payments are possible but need significant channel liquidity and can run into routing issues.
+For multi-bitcoin transfers, on-chain transactions are still the better choice.

 Can Lightning payments be reversed?